jarviscanada/jarvis_data_eng_JjFalcon/core_java/twitter/README.md

   utilizes the HttpHelper for its transport.

 TwitterHttpHelper
-- As the name suggests, it handles the HTTP communication using the "apache.http" Library between the app and the Twitter API.
+- As the name suggests, it handles the HTTP communication using the "apache.http" library between the app and the Twitter API.
-  It is responsible for authorization using the "oauth" library and for the actual transport [sending and receiving] of data.
+  It is also responsible for authorization using the "oauth" library and for the actual transport [sending and receiving] of data.

 ## Models